Have you been noticing that more and more moms are starting a blog?

 Try to do a blogging challenge like publish a blog post every day for 10 days or create a new pin every day for the month!
 Get ready for the New Year!

-I hope this guide inspires you (and not overwhelm you).
+I hope this content strategy plan inspires you (and not overwhelm you).
 Take it a step at a time mamas!
 And I’m always here for you.
 Join my Facebook group, Mom to Mompreneur, where you can ask questions and get some training too from me!

 Over to you – it’s your turn!
 What’s your mom blog about?
 How has the first year (or first month or six months) been?
 Let’s chat!